lilyhgxiao/PetLabs/README.md

 The login page should now be visible.<br />

-# How To Use The App.
+# How To Use The App

 ## Admin Views
 - To login as an administrator type in ‘admin’ for username and ‘admin’ for password and click the ‘Log in’ button.